nathaniel-ortiz/redditswapbot/README.md

   * Monitors all new posts to ensure it matches specified regexs.
   * Attempts to set post flair based on title.
   * Adds comment to each post with specific details for the OP.
-  * Removes posts created < 24 hours after the previous post
+  * Removes posts created < 24 hours after the previous post.
+  * Checks all selling and trading posts for a timestamp.
   * **The flair import script must be run before this script**
 * **monthly_trade_post.py**
   * Creates a new trade post, stickies it in the top position, updates the sidebar based on regex, and updates config file.